aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/environment-configuration/_index.md

     }
 ```

-The `JavaScriptTimeout` property sets ` TimeSpan` which limits JavaScript execution time.
+The `JavaScriptTimeout` property sets ` TimeSpan`, which limits JavaScript execution time.
 If the script is executed longer than provided `TimeSpan`, it will be cancelled.
 The default value is 1 minute.

 ## **Network Service**

-Modern network environments generate a significant amount of security event and log data via network routers and switches, servers, anti-malware systems, and so on.
+Modern network environments generate a significant amount of security events and log data via network routers and switches, servers, anti-malware systems, and so on.

 Aspose.SVG for .Net offers the [INetworkService](https://apireference.aspose.com/html/net/aspose.html.services/inetworkservice) that is envisioned as a solution to help manage and analyze all this information.
 Service allows you to control all incoming/outcoming traffic and implement your custom message handlers.
-It can be used for different purposes, such as: create custom caching mechanism, trace/logging request messages, etc.
+It can be used for different purposes, such as creating a custom caching mechanism, tracing/logging request messages, etc.

 ### **Create a Custom Message Handler**

 Aspose.SVG for .NET offers functionality for custom message handlers creating.
 Let’s develop a simple custom handler that logs information about unreachable resources.
 Take the following steps:

 1. Use the necessary Namespace, which is the [Aspose.Svg.Net](https://apireference.aspose.com/svg/net/aspose.svg.net).
-This Namespace is presented by classes and interfaces which are responsible for helping easy network processing.
+This Namespace is presented by classes and interfaces, which are responsible for helping easy network processing.
 2. To create a custom message handler, you need to define your own class that will be derived from the [MessageHandler](https://apireference.aspose.com/svg/net/aspose.svg.net/messagehandler) class.
 We construct a **LogMessageHandler** class.
 3. Override the [Invoke()](https://apireference.aspose.com/svg/net/aspose.svg.net/messagehandler/methods/invoke) method of the MessageHandler class to implement the custom message handler behaviour.